dargem/BabbleFishv2/README.md

 - **Workflow Visualization**: Generates Mermaid diagrams of the process

 Current pipeline
+- **Styleguide Creation** Creates a styleguide for future translation
 - **Language detection** Lingua for detection
 - **Translation** Translation with gemini
 - **Junior Editor**: Feedback on translation input, can reject up to 3 times